 - Corticosteroid (cortisone) injections

-- Viscosupplementation involves injecting substances into the joint to improve the quality of the joint fluid
+- Viscosupplementation, which involves injecting substances into the joint to improve the quality of the joint fluid

 If nonsurgical treatment options for knee arthritis symptoms fail to provide pain relief, surgery may be recommended by one of Raleigh Orthopaedic’s total joint replacement surgeons.
 Knee replacement surgery is a procedure where the damaged cartilage and bone are removed and replaced by new artificial joint surfaces to restore the function of the knee.
 The goal is to relieve the pain of arthritis and make it possible to perform daily activities more easily.

 Recovery from a knee replacement usually takes a full year, however, you should be able to resume most activities after six weeks.
 Recovery time depends on how active you were before surgery, your age, and any other health conditions you may have.
 It is important to ice your knee several times a day for twenty minutes to reduce swelling.
 Keep the knee above the heart level as often as possible using pillows and cushions.
 Home exercises and physical therapy will also be necessary during the recovery process.